igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 ;;   ...)
 ~~~

 Whenever you see it, drop it immediately.
 People who're interested will find it in the git history.
-The only exception for commented code is when it's a dev section at the bottom of a file put into the comment macro:
+The only exception is a dev section at the bottom of a file wrapped with a `comment` macro:

 ~~~clojure
 (comment